Actuarial valuation: New mortality improvement scale released

 FINANCIAL REPORTING INSIGHTS |

 Professional associations of actuaries and actuarial companies occasionally develop and publish updated mortality tables to reflect changes in mortality conditions based on recent historical trends and other information.
-On October 20, 2017, the Society of Actuaries (SOA) released an updated new mortality improvement scale, Scale MP-2017, which plan sponsors will need to consider when measuring benefit costs and obligations of plans that provide benefits based on the life expectancy of participants.
+On October 21, 2020, the Society of Actuaries released an updated mortality improvement scale, Scale MP-2020, which plan sponsors will need to consider when measuring benefit costs and obligations of plans that provide benefits based on the life expectancy of participants.
 For financial statements that have not been issued, this new scale should be considered regardless of whether the benefit information is presented as of the beginning or end of the year, and regardless of the date of the valuation report.